 The School Board believes that every student should be encouraged and supported to achieve academic excellence.
 In order to meet this goal, the district is committed to providing students with targeted instruction as this need arises.

-A. “Paid tutor” refer to an instructor or other employee who gives additional, special, or remedial instruction to students, and receives some financial remuneration for tutoring, from any source, which could include the student, the student’s family, the School District, or a third party.
+A. “Paid tutor” refers to an instructor or other employee who gives additional, special, or remedial instruction to students, and receives some financial remuneration for tutoring, from any source, which could include the student, the student’s family, the School District, or a third party.